top of page

 About

-Her first participation in a group (students’) exhibition took place in 2005 at the age of 17, where 50% of the proceeds went to charity.
-Even the Minister of Justice and Public Order attended this event and actually bought one of Electra’s paintings.
+Her first participation in a (student) group exhibition was in 2005, at the age of 17, where 50% of the proceeds were donated to charity.
+Notably, the Minister of Justice and Public Order attended the event and purchased one of her paintings.

-As a university student, she participated in a lot of group exhibitions, including the 15th Biennale of Young Artists from Europe and the Mediterranean-Symbiosis.
+During her university years, Electra took part in several group exhibitions, including the 15th Biennale of Young Artists from Europe and the Mediterranean – Symbiosis.

 ART VS CULTURE